MicrosoftDocs/security/security-docs/operations/ingest-data-sources.md

 -   Microsoft Defender for Identity
 -   Microsoft Defender for Office 365

+### Use anomaly rules

-Another set of out-of-the-box rules enabled by default are anomaly rules in Microsoft Sentinel.
-These are based on Machine Learning models and  UEBA that train on the data in your workspace to flag anomalous behavior across users, hosts, and others.
-Often a phishing attack leads to an execution step such as local or cloud account manipulation/control or malicious script execution.
-Anomaly Rules look exactly for those types of activities:
+Microsoft Sentinel anomaly rules are available out-of-the-box and enabled by default.
+Anomaly rules are based on machine learning models and UEBA that train on the data in your workspace to flag anomalous behavior across users, hosts, and others.

+Often, a phishing attack leads to an execution step such as local or cloud account manipulation/control or malicious script execution.
+Anomaly rules look exactly for those types of activities, such as:

 -   [Anomalous Account Access Removal](/azure/sentinel/anomalies-reference#anomalous-account-access-removal)
 -   [Anomalous Account Creation](/azure/sentinel/anomalies-reference#anomalous-account-creation)